moostafa1/alx-low_level_programming/0x03-debugging/README.md

 2-largest_number.c --> Fix the code so that it correctly prints out the largest of three number, no matter the case

+3-print_remaining_days.c --> Fix the print_remaining_days() function so that the output works correctly for all dates and all leap years